- Foundational Databases: Resources like GenBank and Ensembl provide the essential blueprints for understanding how mutations affect human health.

 Genome-wide association studies (GWAS)

 Genome-wide association studies (GWAS) scan the genomes of large populations to identify genetic markers associated with diseases.
 For example, some GWAS have identified single nucleotide polymorphisms (SNPs) associated with several complex conditions including diabetes, heart disease, Parkinson's disease, and Crohn's disease.
-These insights provide critical starting points for drug discovery efforts.
+These associations provide critical starting points for drug discovery, helping teams prioritize targets, define genetically stratified patient populations, and design inclusion criteria for precision trials.

 Several GWAS resources are available online, and one of the largest is the GWAS catalogue, which is a structured repository of summary statistics for a large variety of traits.
 Other useful resources include the LD-hub, GWAS summary statistics from the UK Biobank and dbGaP, which allows access to individual genomic data for authorised users.